bonsai-rx/docs/articles/reactive-count.md

 The `Count` operator collects all the values from the source sequence and emits a single value representing the total number of items.
 The single result value is emitted only when the source sequence terminates successfully.

 ### Example
-Use `Count` to report the total count of events (such as key presses) at the end of a sequence.
+Use `Count` to report the total count of elements at the end of a sequence.

 :::workflow
 ![Total count](../workflows/reactive-count-example.bonsai)